-After a joint Call with a two-stage assessment procedure of 191 Outline Proposals and 45 Full Proposals, 15 projects were funded.
+After a joint Call for Proposals process, fifteen transnational projects were selected for funding in 2014.
 These projects started their work in 2015.
-In these projects, researchers from a wide variety of disciplines are working together across Europe, from Slovenia and Germany to Norway and Estonia.
-More information can be found at the Welfare State Futures website .
+In the projects, researchers from a wide variety of disciplines were working together across Europe, from Slovenia and Germany to Norway and Estonia.
+More information about the projects can be found below.

 NORFACE appointed Professor Ellen Immergut (European University Institute) as Scientific Programme Coordinator of the WSF programme.
 She had the task of increasing the academic and societal impact of the programme and of bringing the projects together to work synergistically.
 During the four-year coordination by Professor Immergut, various outputs have been produced, including a programme-level scientific document in the form of a Palgrave Macmillan Pivot, a Policy Brief about the key findings of the WSF programme, a successful WSF Final Conference in May 2018, and the animation ‘The Welfare State has a future!’.
 Various outputs from the WSF programme can be found in the Archive section of this website.
 They can also be found on the Welfare State Futures website (no longer updated after the end of the programme).